LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 The first of the MVC elements we'll work on implementing are the controllers.
 Recall that controllers are like the traffic cops of our application.
 They handle the requests made from users interacting with the application's view and update model data accordingly.
 Conversely, changes to model data are sent to the view via controller methods.
-When the client issues an HTTP request via URL, we want to make sure that the URL leads to the correct controller so we get an appropriate response.
+When the client issues an HTTP request via a URL, we want to make sure that the URL leads to the correct controller so we get an appropriate response.
 A **route** is the mechanism by which a request path gets assigned to a controller within our application.

 .. figure:: figures/mvcOverviewDetail.png